seraogianluca/GIAR/docs/Datamining/sentimentanalysisdoc.md

 Training-set |  81.1812% | 0,825  |  0,812  |  0,814 |
 Unknown data | 63,0310% | 0,5431 |	0,6789 | 0,6520

 The possible reasons of the discrepancy in the obtained results may be several.
 First of all the quantity of tweets that the application downloads for the analysis (at least 50) may be not enough.
 That's because it's difficult to find tweets regarding the specific game using the title.
 Another reason may be that there are a lot of "spam" tweets (i.e. Twitch advises, Store sales, Game session sharing, etc.) and the tweets that express opinions (positive or negative) are very rare.
+Anyway the average accurancy obtained is good considering the noisiness of the real data and the problems we highlighted so far.

+The service is usefull because provides to the users a comparison between historical data (i.e. ratings given by the registered user contained in the database of the application) and a current snapshot of the opinion of the players' community on Twiiter about the game.
+So, the sentiment analysis provides an additional tool to decide if buy a game or not.